Skip to main content

 The Iceberg

 The negotiation iceberg is one of the tools used to structure a humanitarian negotiation.
-For more information, read the CCHN Field Manual on Frontline Humanitarian Negotiation.
+For more information, read how to build common ground with your counterpart.

 6. Figure out who is pulling the strings